hrlclem/etch-a-sketch/README.md

-# etch-and-sketch
+# etch-a-sketch
-Etch and Sketch project for The Odin Project cursus
+Etch a Sketch project for The Odin Project cursus